oracle-livelabs/developer/java-management/understand-concepts-related-to-management-agent/understand-concepts-related-to-management-agent.md

 In this lab, you will:

-- Understand important concepts in preparation for installation of Management agents on a host (also known as a Managed Instance in JMS).
+- Understand important concepts in preparation for installation of Management Agents on a host (also known as a Managed Instance in JMS).
 A Managed Instance can be any computer running in your enterprise.
 In most cases, the Managed Instance is a computer on your premises, but it can be a compute instance on OCI or on any other cloud platform.

 ### Prerequisites
 - You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.